mydobie/skipMenu/README.md

 There are special branches that should not be committed to directly.

 - `main` - Branch that contains the latest published code.
 All changes into main should go through a pull request.
-- `gh-pages` - Branch that contains the files for the demo site.
+- `gh-pages` - Branch that contains the files for the demo page.
 Updates to this branch happen automatically when there is a pull request is merged into `main`.

 ---